flyer103/go-vultr/Readme.md

 Vultr API SDK in golang.

-Doc can be found [here](http://godoc.org/github.com/flyer103/go-vultr-api/vultr).
+Also, there's binary that could interact with Vultr.